shishir6725/SHISHIR--BOT-M8/README.md

 ⭐ Support

-<div align="center">If you like GOAT-BOT-UPDATED, consider supporting the project.
+<div align="center">If you like SHISHIR -BOT-M8, consider supporting the project.

 ⭐ Star the repository